stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 ```

 While this is perfectly fine, we should still note that
-we might want to do the same things with trees, vectors,
+we might want to do the same thing with the elements of
-non-empty lists and so on.
-And again, we are interested
+trees, vectors, non-empty lists and so on.
-in whether there is some form of abstraction we are
+And again, we are interested in whether there is some
-looking at.
+form of abstraction we can use to describe such computations.

-### `IORef`
+### Mutable References in Idris

 Let us for a moment think about how we'd do such a thing
 in an imperative language.
 There, we'd probably define
 a local (mutable) variable to keep track of the current
-index, which is increased while iterating over the list
+index, which would then be increased while iterating over the list
 in a `for`- or `while`-loop.

 In Idris, there is no such thing as mutable state.